AxiansITSecurity/Restsh/docs/FirstSteps/Docker.rst

 You can create your own Docker image or you can use the image from `GitHub container registry <https://github.com/orgs/AxiansITSecurity/packages?repo_name=Restsh>`_.

+Set the environment variable ``RESTSH_CONFIG_PATH`` to an empty folder to store the configuration files.

 Create and use your own image
 -----------------------------